smolang/SemanticObjects/website/source/tutorial/semantical-reflection.rst

 * Get all (asset) rooms and their neighboring walls
 * Remove all (twinned) rooms with the same id
-* Use the information about walls to check if there are new rooms not represented in the twin model.
+* Use the information obtained from the query to check if there are rooms in the asset model not represented in the twin model (so we can add them)
 * Assumption: at least one new room is next to an existing one

+..
+    missing part in previous point 3 in demo_day2 slide 65, check if correct

 .. code-block::